 Sometimes, tiny houses are used as guest houses for immediate family, in-laws, close friends, and other visitors.
-Tiny houses can even be used to house family and friends for extended periods of time (ie: for your aging mother-in-law, or a close friend that’s trying to get back on their feet).
+Family or friends can use a tiny house for extended periods such as an aging relative, or a close friend trying to get back on his feet.
 If you decided to move, a tiny house on wheels would allow you to continue housing your guest, without forcing them to relocate.

 Key Takeaway: Tiny houses on a trailer that are used as a guest house allow you to have the flexibility of relocating, without forcing your guest to find new living quarters.

-While the tiny house on a trailer has some attractive benefits, there are several downfalls that come along with them.
-We’ve compiled some of the tiny house on a trailer cons to help show you both sides of the coin.
+While the tiny house on a trailer has some attractive benefits, several downsides come with them.
+We’ve compiled some of the cons for a tiny house on a trailer to help show you both sides of the coin.

 While safety is a pro for tiny houses on foundation, it’s, unfortunately, a con for tiny houses on a trailer.
-Mobility does give you the option to relocate when you know about inclement weather beforehand, but when you’re unaware or not able to leave, tiny houses on a trailer are a safety risk because they lack a solid foundation.
+Mobility does give you the option to relocate when you know about inclement weather beforehand.
+When you’re unaware or not able to leave, tiny houses on a trailer pose a safety risk because they lack a solid foundation.

 Key Takeaway: Tiny houses on a trailer leave you vulnerable to weather threats because they lack a foundation.

-Anytime you have something on wheels, there’s a good chance that its value will depreciate.
-This is true with most cars and RVs, unless they’re deemed “rare” or a “classic.”
-When something is mobile, the chances for wear and tear increase, causing their value to diminish.
+Anytime you have something on wheels it is likely to depreciate.
+This is true with most cars and RVs unless classified “rare” or a “classic.”
+When something is mobile, the chances for wear and tear increase, causing the value to diminish.

-Land actually appreciates in value, which is partly why tiny houses on foundation appreciate along with it.
-While tiny houses on foundation and traditional stick-built houses often build equity, tiny houses on a trailer offer little-to-no return on your investment.
+Land appreciates, which is partly why tiny houses on foundation increase in value.
+While tiny houses on a foundation and traditional stick-built houses often build equity, tiny houses on a trailer offer a little-to-no return on your investment.